top of page

 Niiiiiice Kitty.
 From Brian K. Vaughan's 'Saga.'

-Last but certainly not least, we have Lying Cat.
+Last but certainly not least, there's Lying Cat.
 She’s basically a walking polygraph.
-Anything less than the truth and she’ll call you out; she’s also got the teeth, claws, and attitude to do something about it.
+Anything less than the truth and she’ll call you out; plus she’s got the teeth, claws, and attitude to do something about it.
 In other words, Lying Cat is an icon.
 Enough said.

 Give Saga A Try!